duckietown/book-opmanual-duckiedrone/src/tof-sensor/overview.md

 ```

 ## Build progress
-After completing this section, you will have the Pi Hat connected to the Raspberry Pi, and the Hat will have soldered on:
+After completing this section, you will have the Raspberry Pi Hat connected to the Raspberry Pi, and the former will have soldered on:

 * A 2-pins connector to connect the UBEC, soldered to the `+5V` and `GND` rails.
 * A 2-pins connector to select the WiFi mode of the Raspberry